gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 It doesn't mean that all entity types will have a chance to execute a given event, but entities will not error when you attach an inapplicable event to it.

+In case you want to pass an event handler that is not defined in your module, please read the tips on "Passing function references to other modules of your application" section in the `call(...)` section.

 ### `entity_load_handler(descriptor / descriptors, function)`, `entity_load_handler(descriptor / descriptors, call_name, ... args?)`

 Attaches a callback to when any entity matching the following type / types is loaded in the game, allowing to grab a handle